Medically reviewed by Katelyn Hagerty, FNP

 Finally, mechanical procedures are sometimes recommended or necessary to remove persistent comedones.
 Surgical treatments for patients with acne include:

 There are many over-the-counter treatments available for comedonal acne.
-However, if your skin isn’t responding to these treatments, talk with your healthcare provider or dermatologist to discuss prescription or surgical treatment options that may be right for you.
+However, if your blemishes aren’t responding to these acne treatments, talk with your healthcare provider or dermatologist to discuss prescription or surgical treatment options that may be right for you.